aasong113/PyTorch-CycleGAN-US-to-CT/README.md

-This is a CycleGAN model adapted from Aladdin Persson.
+This is a CycleGAN model adapted for US to CT image translation.

 Code: